 - Vegan butter: I prefer to bake with Earth Balance buttery sticks, but Miyokos is a second favorite:

-- Dried coconut: can be raw or toasted, I used unsweetened shredded coconut)
+- Dried coconut: can be raw or toasted, I used unsweetened shredded coconut).
+This ingredient is totally optional so feel free to omit if you don't want it!

 - Coconut extract: optional, only used for extra coconut flavor